Pillar 01

 By amplifying citizen voices, we contribute to inclusive and responsive governance.

 Women and young people are key drivers of social change, yet they remain underrepresented in leadership and governance structures.
-Safe Steps Foundation Kenya intentionally centers women and youth rights in all governance and human rights initiatives.
+We intentionally centre women and youth rights in all our governance and human rights initiatives.

 Women's leadership and political participation